amelielabs/amelie-docs/content/sql/transactions/overview.md

 A deterministic approach (Calvin-style) allows for the implementation of a highly performant execution pipeline without dealing with complex distributed snapshot issues and avoiding multi-versioning.

-The executor is optimized for fast, optimistic, lock-less execution.
+The executor is optimized for fast, optimistic, lockless execution.

 Transactions will not wait for the **`COMMIT`** event for other ongoing transactions.
 Instead, the executor creates a dependency graph between transactions and performs **`GROUP ABORT`** in case of failure and **`GROUP COMMIT`** in the likely